Slurm QOS and partitions#

 #SBATCH --qos=serial

-to your Slurm script; - by adding that to the sbatch command directly
+to your Slurm script; or - by adding that to the

 )

-You can find more details about our allocation policies on this page.
+You can find in the documentation more details about our allocation policies.

 Kuma, the GPU cluster#